kubedb/docs/docs/guides/zookeeper/concepts/opsrequest.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# ZooKeeperOpsRequests
+# ZooKeeperOpsRequest

-## What is ZooKeeperOpsRequests
+## What is ZooKeeperOpsRequest

-`ZooKeeperOpsRequests` is a Kubernetes `Custom Resource Definitions` (CRD).
+`ZooKeeperOpsRequest` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides a declarative configuration for [ZooKeeper](https://zookeeper.apache.org/) administrative operations like database version updating, horizontal scaling, vertical scaling etc. in a Kubernetes native way.

-## ZooKeeperOpsRequests CRD Specifications
+## ZooKeeperOpsRequest CRD Specifications

-Like any official Kubernetes resource, a `ZooKeeperOpsRequests` has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.
+Like any official Kubernetes resource, a `ZooKeeperOpsRequest` has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

-Here, some sample `ZooKeeperOpsRequests` CRs for different administrative operations is given below:
+Here, some sample `ZooKeeperOpsRequest` CRs for different administrative operations is given below:

-**Sample `ZooKeeperOpsRequests` for updating database:**
+**Sample `ZooKeeperOpsRequest` for updating database:**

 Let's assume that you have a KubeDB managed ZooKeeper cluster named `zk-quickstart` running on your kubernetes with version `3.8.3`.
 Now, You can update it's version to `3.9.1` using the following manifest.